Piano nobile: Characteristics

 The piano nobile is usually the first floor (in European terminology; second floor in American terms) or sometimes the second storey and contains major rooms, located above the rusticated ground floor containing the minor rooms and service rooms.
 The reasons were so that the rooms above the ground floor would have finer views and to avoid the dampness and odours of the street level.
 That is especially true in Venice, where the piano nobile of the many palazzi is especially obvious from the exterior by virtue of its larger windows and balconies and open loggias.
 Examples are Ca' Foscari, Ca' d'Oro, Ca' Vendramin Calergi and Palazzo Barbarigo.

 The Beletage of the Palais Gise in Munich is on the second floor (third floor in American terms).

 Larger windows than those on other floors are usually the most obvious feature of the piano nobile.
-In England and Italy, the piano nobile is often reached by an ornate outer staircase, which avoided for the floor's inhabitants of the need to enter the house by the servant's floor below.
+In England and Italy, the piano nobile is often reached by an ornate outer staircase, which permitted the floor's inhabitants to enter the house avoiding the servant's floor below.
 Kedleston Hall is an example of this in England, as is Villa Capra "La Rotonda" in Italy.

 Most houses contained a secondary floor above the piano nobile, which contained more intimate withdrawing and bedrooms for private use by the family of the house when no honoured guests were present.
 Above that floor would often be an attic floor containing staff bedrooms.

 At the Palazzo Barbarigo in Venice, the floor above the piano nobile is of almost equal status, so it is referred to as the secondo piano nobile.

 In Italy, especially in Venetian palazzi, the floor above the piano nobile is sometimes referred to as the "secondo piano nobile" (second principal floor), especially if the loggias and balconies reflect those below on a slightly smaller scale.
 In those instances and occasionally in museums, the principal piano nobile is described as the primo piano nobile to differentiate it.

 The arrangement of floors continued throughout Europe as large houses continued to be built in the classical style.
 The arrangement was designed at Buckingham Palace as recently as the mid-19th century.
 Holkham Hall, Osterley Park and Chiswick House are among the innumerable 18th-century English houses that employed the design.